 [END EXHIBIT]

 Note that there are no pre- or post-intervention periods; therefore, the entire data set can be used to calculate control limits.
-To analyze these data, we first calculate time between errors (exhibit 9.8).
+To analyze these data, we first calculate the time between errors (exhibit 9.8).
 The median for the data is 7.
-The upper fourth is the median of 7, 11, and 23, which it is 11.
+The upper fourth is the median of 7, 11, and 23, which is 11.
 The lower fourth is the median of 1, 6, and 7, which is 6.
 The fourth spread is five days.
 The UCL is the upper fourth plus 1.5 times the fourth spread—18.5.
 The LCL is a negative number, so it is reset to zero.
 Exhibit 9.9 shows the control chart.
 These data suggest that June 13 was different from the other five periods, perhaps suggesting a different pharmacist was on-site.

 [INSERT EXHIBIT]